Improving the discovery of UHN clinical and research support

 We proposed a solution of created a decoupled "home page" for all research guides:

-We created a centralized place for research guides to make them easier to find and use
+We created a centralized place for research guides to make them easier to find and use.

-With this solution, we decoupled the research guides from the main website to avoid confusion caused by changing navigation menus.
+With this solution, we decoupled the guides from the main website to avoid confusion caused by changing navigation menus.

 This also gives the library the flexibility to expand its collection of research guides without overcrowding the main site navigation.